ajaykakumanu/ajay-devops-journey/Work-Experience.md

 - Implemented comprehensive **Helm** charts including Pods, Deployments, Services, Ingress, and deployed applications into the **AKS** cluster.
   - Created helm charts for Pods, deployments, services, Ingress
-  - Implement various Container Design patterns like Side car container, Init Container, Jobs, corn jobs.
+  - Implement various Container Design patterns like
+      - Side car container
+      - Init Container
+      - Jobs, corn jobs
-  - Liveness and Readiness probes are used to control the health of an application running inside Pods ‘container.
+  - Liveness and Readiness probes are used to control the health of an application running inside Pod's container.
   - Used ConfigMap and Secrets to store non-confidential data in Key value pair.
   - Implemented Kubernetes [**Security best practices**](Kubernetes_Best_Practices.md)
 - Implemented various types of **CI/CD pipeline patterns**